 Get a Learner Permit in Washington DC

-If you’re a teen looking to drive, you must follow Washington DC’s Department of Motor Vehicle's (DMV) Gradual Rearing of Adult Drivers (GRAD) program.
-This step-by-step program applies to all new drivers ages 16 through 21, beginning with the learner's permit.
+If you’re a teen looking to drive, you must follow the Washington DC’s Department of Motor Vehicles (DMV) Gradual Rearing of Adult Drivers (GRAD) program.
+This step-by-step program applies to all new drivers ages 16 to 21 years old, beginning with the learner's permit.

 A) Ace a Few DMV Practice Permit Tests

 All questions are based on information (road sign identification, turning in intersections, night driving...) contained in Washington DC’s Driver Manual ― your prime study source.
 If you can't download the manual, you can grab a free copy from a DMV office location.

 B) Gather the Appropriate Documents and License Fees

 On the day of your learner's permit test, you’ll need to bring the following:

 - Proof of http://dmv.washingtondc.gov/info/proofofID.shtmname and date of birth

 - Proof of http://dmv.washingtondc.gov/info/proofofresidency.shtmDC residency

 - A completed Notarized Parental Consent form along with a copy of your parent’s or legal guardian’s driver license or Washington ID card

 - Cash, money order or credit card (Visa, Discover, MasterCard) to cover the fees: